“You write good songs. I mean really good songs.”

 – Earl Poole Ball

 Austin based singer-songwriter, Steve Power is an established, and versatile musical presence.
 With nimble hands he performs as a solo acoustic artist and with a six piece band which consists of some of the most respected players in Austin including, Pete "The Beat" Langhans (Drums), David Carroll (Upright Bass), Kris Brown (Guitar/Dobro), Haydn Vitera (Violin), Ron D'Argenio (Keyboards) and Joanna Ramirez (Backing vocals).
 Steve has had decades of continuous musical success playing live shows, releasing three albums, as well as two EPs.
-Steve is releasing his new album Power Lines on Friday, November 16, 2018 and performing on Tuesday, November 20, 2018 at the Saxon Pub.
+Steve released his new album Power Lines in November 2018.

 Steve was born in California where he found his niche for music.
 As a young child he would perform duets with his mom at a San Diego piano bar.
 He eventually planted himself in the UK on Christmas Eve of 1976.
 He lived there for many years before moving to Holland and then settling in Austin for good.
 While living in Holland he conceived a Blues Brothers homage act, Cotton & Morganfield, that played major stages, festivals and events across Europe.
 The act was endorsed by Elwood Blues (aka Dan Akroyd) himself.